Deprecation: #99905 - Site Language "iso-639-1" setting¶

 See forge#99905

-This setting was previously introduced to define the actual ISO 639-1 code, which
+This setting was previously introduced to define the current ISO 639-1 code, which

-this information can now properly retrieved from the method:
+this information is now properly retrieved with the method:

 .

-Since TYPO3 v12 it is not needed to set this property in the site configuration anymore, and it is removed from the Backend UI.
-The information is now automatically derived from the Locale setting of the Site Configuration.
+Since TYPO3 v12 it is not necessary to set this property in the site configuration

 This property originally came from an option in TypoScript called